Family Sponsorship Program & Requirements

 So, the rule of thumb is, proof of funds is required for all the family class sponsorship applications except when sponsoring the spouse, common-law partner, conjugal partner, or dependent children.
-For other sponsorship applications the sponsor must prove that they have a steady income that is meeting the requirement of the Minimum Necessary Income (MNI) and is at least meeting the Low-Income Cut-Offs (LICO) table as per the family size.
+For other sponsorship applications, the sponsor must prove that they have a steady income that is meeting the requirement of the Minimum Necessary Income (MNI) and is at least meeting the Low-Income Cut-Offs (LICO) table as per the family size.
 Sponsors must demonstrate through thorough documentation that they are meeting or exceeding the income requirement for the past 12 months or up to 03 years as per the route of application and are eligible to sponsor their respective family members.

 The Super Visa program allows parents & grandparents a Temporary Resident Visa (TRV) for a long-time visit.
 This enables them to obtain a multiple visit visa for up to 10 years.
 In some cases, parents/grandparents from a visa-exempt may also require a super visa to stay for a longer duration of up to 2 years, depending on their nationality.
 The only difference between the super visa and the regular visit or visitor visa is the allowed duration of stay.
-On visit visa, one can stay up to 06 months whereas the super visa enables parents and grandparents to stay in Canada for up to 02 years in their every entry.
+On a visit visa, one can stay up to 06 months whereas the super visa enables parents and grandparents to stay in Canada for up to 02 years in their every entry.
 Even sponsors will have to show proof of funds for at least the last 12 months for a super visa.
 Detailed information about Super Visa can found on our SUPER VISA page.

-To sponsor a sibling to Canada, the sibling must be under 22 years of age and their parents must be deceased or else they are dependent on parents and are 22 years of age and unmarried and are part of parent & grandparent application provided the sponsor is meeting the income requirements of as many persons.
+To sponsor a sibling to Canada, the sibling must be under 22 years of age and their parents must be deceased, or else they are dependent on parents and are 22 years of age and unmarried and are part of the parent & grandparent application provided by the sponsor is meeting the income requirements of as many persons.
 However, this condition can be waived under certain circumstances such as the sponsor having no other close relatives.
 The sponsor must be financially sound to sponsor his/her sibling.

 There is a special sponsorship application provision of a Lonely Canadian who can sponsor any relative beyond their parents, grandparents, or siblings but certain rules and regulations apply and are applicable only if no immediate family is available to be sponsored.
 The details about the lonely Canadian or Alone Canadian Sponsorship Program can be found on page Sponsoring Other Relatives.